- Search The Registry

 Rev. Glenn Settle

-Settle founded Wings Over Jordan gospel choir in 1935, one of the most revered choral representations in Black American religious history.
+Settle founded Wings Over Jordan gospel choir in 1935, one of African American religious history's most revered choral representations.
 It aired locally in July 1937 on WGAR's "Negro Hour."
 On 9 Jan.
-1938 it debuted nationally over the CBS network as the Wings Over Jordan Choir.
+1938, it debuted nationally over the CBS network as the Wings Over Jordan Choir.
 In 1939 the choir earned national recognition for outstanding radio series rendered by Blacks.
 In 1940 the choir toured America.

 Settle was honored for distinguished achievement in improving race relations by the Association for the Study of Negro Life and History (ASALH).
 In 1941 Settle received a plaque from the National Negro Insurance Association for his outstanding contribution as a builder of interracial and international goodwill.

-In 1946 Settle legally changed his name from "Glenn" to "Glynn" in order to inherit an islet in the Dan River near Reidsville.
+In 1946 Settle legally changed his name from "Glenn" to "Glynn" to inherit an islet in the Dan River near Reidsville.
 He earned his Doctor of Divinity in the late 1940s.
-He had moved back to Uniontown by the 1950s and then married Mildred Ridley in California, ca. 1960.
-Rev. Glynn Settle died on July 16.1967 and was buried in Los Angeles.
+He had moved back to Uniontown by the 1950s and married Mildred Ridley in California, ca. 1960.
+Rev. Glynn Settle died on July 16, 1967, and was buried in Los Angeles.